ECC Founder Interviewed by Bloomberg New Economy Forum

 Mr. Bincheng Mao, ECC Founder, was also selected from hundreds of candidates to raise questions to forum speakers to discuss at the 2020 New Economy Forum.
 The 2020 forum speakers include U.N.
 Secretary General António Guterres, King Abdullah II of Jordan, Mr. Bill Gates, PM Lee Hsien Loong of Singapore, former PM Tony Blair of the UK, etc.

-Question raised by ECC Founder: "In the face of a global pandemic and public health challenges, how do we ensure that vulnerable groups, such as lower-income and un/underinsured households, receive equitable access to health care?”
+The question raised by ECC Founder: "In the face of a global pandemic and public health challenges, how do we ensure that vulnerable groups, such as lower-income and un/underinsured households, receive equitable access to health care?”

 Mr. Mao's questions "will be discussed at length during the 2020 Forum to find a way forward for all" according to Bloomberg New Economy Forum.